 - Harnessing IoT in the enterprise (free PDF) This ebook, based on the latest ZDNet/TechRepublic special feature, looks at how the Internet of Things is enabling data analytics and automation in ways never before imagined in business.

-- 43 Percent of Organizations Are Using or Plan to Implement the Internet of Things – Although less than a third of responding organizations are currently using IoT, an additional 14 percent are planning to implement IoT in the coming 12 months, with an additional 21 percent planning to implement after 2016.
+- 43 Percent of Organizations Are Using or Plan to Implement the Internet of Things – According to a Gartner survey, less than a third of responding organizations are currently using IoT, an additional 14 percent are planning to implement IoT in the coming 12 months.
 In aggregate, the majority of organizations (64 percent) plan to eventually implement IoT.
 However, it is also important to note that another 28 percent have no plans to implement IoT, and 9 percent that see no relevance whatsoever in the technologies.
-(Gartner)

 Edited and compiled by: Mohan K | Reproduction with permission only | Contact myDigitalStartup.net